-Microsoft has recently issued a lot of fixes for Windows 8, 8.1 and upcoming Windows 10 owners and one of the recent updates involves some fixes for problems linked to Microsoft Outlook attachments.
-Let’s have a look below.
+Microsoft has recently issued a lot of fixes for Windows 10 owners and one of the recent updates involves some fixes for problems linked to Microsoft Outlook attachments.

-- Select an Exchange account in the ’email’ tab and click ‘Change’ after
+- Select an Exchange account in the email tab and click Change.

-You can also try another simple solution – update Outlook to a newer version.
+You can also try another simple solution – update Outlook to a more recent version.
 The new Outlook versions run faster and can take in charge bigger attachments and emails.
-In case you do not arrive to fix this issue, just change the mail app client.
-We strongly recommend you Mailbird, one of the best mail app client at this moment.
-You can download its free version from Mailbird webpage.